ofirhasson/Summarize-page---Chrome-extension/README.md

 - This chrome extension takes all the written in certain page , sent it to ChatGPT and displaying the short content.

-- Made eith plasmo and TypeScript
+- Made with Plasmo and TypeScript